rjmurph2241/baseboard-heating-thermostat/README.md

 ![testing](/images/testing.jpg)

-(This image was taken before I realized the microswitch didn't fit.
-Don't be like me and remove the switch before you try and put everything together!)
+(This image was taken before I realized the microswitch didn't fit.)

 I like to try and make things as re-usable as possible so I prefer to use hot glue to hold everything together.